Where to stay in Korcula Town?

 Staying in the Old Town of Korcula has some advantages as well as disadvantages.
-The advantage is that all main attractions, museums, restaurants and shops are just steps away from your accommodation.
+The advantage is that all the main attractions, museums, restaurants and shops are just steps away from your accommodation.
 The disadvantage is that only the limited number of the apartments has terrace and sea views due the medieval town planning system.
 Another downside could be that the bells of the St Mark’s Cathedral ring every 15 minutes 24 hrs a day so your good night sleep can get disturbed.
-The houses here are tall and narrow so if you rent larger apartment it would definitely involve getting up and down the steps unless you stay at the ground floor.
+The houses here are tall and narrow so if you rent a larger apartment it would definitely involve getting up and down the steps unless you stay on the ground floor.

-The town is pretty busy during the day however gets quite in the night when all of the nightlife move away from the Old Town to Borak and beyond.
+The town is pretty busy during the day, however, gets quite in the night when all of the nightlife move away from the Old Town to Borak and beyond.

 My recommendation for accommodations here is on the Old Town accommodation page

 If you stay in Borak area, which is just about 5 to 10 min walk from the Old town, you will have Banje beach just steps away.
 The local marina with lovely masts and sailing boats is in front of your window and several restaurants and cafe-bars are just there along the promenade.
 Most of the apartments and rooms here has sea views while some has terrace or patio/garden at the back of the house.

 The downside for staying here could be the noise from several bars so when choosing your accommodation to try to avoid apartments that are in the near vicinity of these.
 Choosing an apartment or room with decent insulated windows (double glazed) is also a good idea.